Using the Jira Macro Repair

 As part of migrating Confluence Spaces to a Confluence Cloud Tenant, either:

-the Jira Macro Repair feature will be used to properly map the Jira issues macro to the correct application link, ensuring that all the macros correctly retrieve the Jira information.
+the Jira Macro Repair feature will be used to properly map the Jira issues macro to the correct application link, ensuring all the macros correctly retrieve the Jira information.

-(info) In order to access this feature, a Confluence administrator can click on the site's administration cog icon (at the top right) and then select Data Management >> Jira Macro Repair.
+(info) To access this feature, a Confluence administrator can select the site's administration cog icon (at the top right) and then select Data Management > Jira Macro Repair.

 Understanding the Jira Macro Repair

-• The feature will update the existing application link, used by the macros to locate to the original Jira instance, to reference the new application link connecting the target|destination Confluence and Jira migration destinations.
+• The feature will update the existing application link, used by the macros to locate the original Jira instance, to reference the new application link connecting the target|destination Confluence and Jira migration destinations.

-• All content such as issue key, project and columns to be displayed will not change.
+• All content, such as issue key, project, and columns to be displayed, will not change.

 • The left side (Existing Jira instance link) will correspond to the application link's name from the Source Confluence instance, connecting to the original Jira instance.